-The Board of Directors met 7 times during the 2011 financial year (including 6 meetings after the Board was reappointed), each meeting had an average duration of approximately one hour and forty-five minutes and the percentage attendance of the Directors was almost 90% and the percentage attendance of the Independent Directors was almost 95%.
+The Board of Directors met 5 times during the 2012 financial year, each meeting had a duration that exceeded two hours and thirty minutes and the percentage attendance of the Directors exceeded 90% and the percentage attendance of the Independent Directors exceeded 95%.

 The Lead Independent Director attended all the Board of Directors' meetings.

-2 Board Meetings were held in 2012 at the Date of the Report.
+2 Board Meetings were held in 2013 at the Date of the Report.